What is cholesterol?

 Since VLDL and triglycerides are linked, you can lower VLDL level by lowering your triglyceride level.
 You may be able to lower your triglycerides with a combination of losing weight, diet, and exercise.
 It is important to switch to healthy fats, and cut back on sugar and alcohol.
 Some people may also need to take medicines.

-- Cholesterol Levels: What You Need to Know
+- Cholesterol Levels: What You Need to Know: MedlinePlus Health Topic (National Library of Medicine) Also in Spanish

 - Cholesterol Test (National Library of Medicine) Also in Spanish